AmzadHossainrafis/fuel-economy-data-analysis/readme.md

 * Q3: What are the characteristics of SmartWay vehicles?
 Have they changed over time? (mpg, greenhouse gas)
 * Q4: What features are associated with better fuel economy (mpg)?
 * Q5:For all of the models that were produced in 2008 that are still being produced in 2018, how much has the mpg improved and which vehicle improved the most?
-* Are SmartWay vehicles more eco-friendly?
+* Q6:Are SmartWay vehicles more eco-friendly?
-* What is the correlation between displacement and combined mpg
+* Q7:What is the correlation between displacement and combined mpg

 </b>